United Way of Bucks County can help you secure reliable transportation.

 LIFT United, which stands for “Learn to Invest in Your Future and Thrive,” is designed to support ALICE (Asset Limited, Income-Constrained, Employed) households in Bucks County.

-ALICE is above the poverty line, but often struggles to cover the cost of basic needs.
+ALICE households earn more than people living in poverty, but often struggle to cover the cost of basic needs.

 - Member Agencies refer their eligible clients and/or staff to LIFT United